 Q: So, if the Library can’t provide the same reserves service as always, what are students supposed to do if their professors require them to still get the same books that they cannot access or afford?

 A: If it appears that your professor is unaware of the challenges the Library has providing students access to print course reserves, please let them know about this page: Course Reserves Options while the Library is Closed or students can also anonymously ask the Library to let faculty know through the Course Reserve Request Form for students.
-Students and faculty can also request interlibrary loan for links to specific chapters from e-books or borrow print books from other libraries for books the library has on reserve but cannot mail out.

 Also, you and your professor can use Ask a Librarian services for help identifying acceptable alternatives to purchasing books.